 For more than 15 years, my parents have made gingerbread houses for their grandchildren at Christmas time.
 As soon as I had children and they were old enough to participate, I was ecstatic!

 It’s become one of our most treasured Christmas traditions, and one of my favorite holiday activities to photograph.

-I can only imagine the special memories my little ones are storing away of magical times like these, spent with their grandparents.
-Also, after the craziness of Christmas morning gifting, I always look forward to photographing this calmer and more peaceful activity where I feel I have more control.
+I can only imagine the special memories my little ones are storing away of magical times, like these, spent with their grandparents.
+Also, after the craziness of Christmas morning gifting, I always look forward to photographing this calmer, more peaceful activity, where I feel I have more control.

-One of their main goals for our session was to take some portraits of the whole family together.
+One of their main goals was to take some portraits of the whole family together.
 In addition, it was important to them to have photographs that truly reflect their time together and their annual celebration.

-And a Holiday Photo Shoot Was Decided…
+And a Holiday Photo Shoot was decided…

-Jennifer is based out of Maryland in the U.S. and you can follow her at these links:
+Jennifer is based out of Maryland, U.S.A.
+Follow her at these links: